-Wisconsin man admitted kidnapping teen, killing parents, police say
+Wisconsin kidnapper targeted teen after seeing her get on school bus: prosecutor

 On the way to his cabin in Gordon, Wisconsin, about 66 miles (106 km) north of Barron, Patterson drove past several police cars responding to reports of the shooting, according to the complaint.

-During her months in captivity, Patterson often trapped Closs under his bed for hours at a time when leaving the house or when people came over, using plastic boxes and barbells to make it harder for her to get out, he told police.
+During her months in captivity, Patterson often trapped Closs under his bed for hours at a time when he left the house or people came over, using plastic boxes and barbells to make it harder for her to get out, he told police.
 He threatened violence to keep her from trying to escape.

 Closs managed to push her way out on Thursday after Patterson said he would be out for a few hours, she told police.
 She put on a pair of his shoes and walked outside, where she encountered the woman walking her dog.